 What are my options for giving birth to twins?

-In Australia, you can choose to give birth in a public hospital, a private hospital, at a birth centre or at home, although home birth for twins is rare because of the higher risk of complications.
+In Australia, you can choose to give birth in a public hospital, a private hospital, at a birth centre or at home.
 You may find this decision overwhelming, so start talking about it to your midwife or doctor early in your pregnancy.
+They may recommend against a home birth for twins because of the higher risk of complications.

 Are there any complications having twins?